Ministerial Development Review

 Ministry is a gift and a trust for which each of us must give account.
 One of the responsibilities of every Bishop is the pastoral and professional care of clergy.
 Ministerial Development Review is an important way in which that care is exercised.
 Although much of the process is delegated, Bishop Robert takes a keen interest in the outcomes of a review.
 He will receive a copy of the summary paperwork and will acknowledge it personally.

 At the core of every Ministerial Development Review is a guided discussion framed around an office holder’s ministry.
 The purpose of the review is to look back and reflect on what has happened over the last year or two of ministry and, informed by that, to anticipate and develop a clearer vision for what lies ahead and plan accordingly.
 In looking back there is an opportunity to acknowledge all that has been good and to give thanks, as well as anything that is a matter for lament.
 In looking forward there is an opportunity to anticipate the changing demands of the role and to identify future objectives and areas for development.

 The MDR Process

-From May 2016 we will be operating a revised MDR scheme with the aim that all clergy under common tenure will be reviewed every 18 months.
+The revised MDR scheme aims are that all clergy under common tenure will be reviewed every 18 months.
 Those in curacies will not be reviewed in this way until their curacies have been signed off.
 Clergy who are not on Common Tenure are encouraged to participate in the scheme, but are not under obligation to do so.